JimageJ/ImageJ-Tools/README.md

 ### Implementation and usage

 A follow on tool for after segmentations where users can categorise the ROI in their segmented images.
 As a work in progress, it currently works on single timepoint 3D label images, allowing users to visually assign labels to one of 10 categories.
-Results are either output to an existing results table or can be used to measure a chosen image. ***Alpha functionality:*** Time course usage asumes the same label usage through time (making it compatable with Trackmate exported files (see below).
+Results are either output to an existing results table or can be used to measure a chosen image. ***Alpha functionality:*** In the latest version, time course analysis can be performed, but usage asumes the same label usage through time (making it compatable with Trackmate exported files - see below).

 **Installation and usage:
 **